zaczap/bios201/Workshop3/README.md

 ## Setup

-We'll be doing today's workshop entirely in RStudio; however, we first need to copy a few data files from corn to your local machine.
+We'll be doing today's workshop entirely in RStudio; however, we first need to copy a few data files from rice to your local machine.
 Using Command Prompt in Windows or Terminal in Mac, `cd` to the folder in which you want to copy the data files.
-You should copy the whole workshop3 folder from corn:
+You should copy the whole workshop3 folder from rice:

 On Mac:
 ```
-scp -r <yourname>@corn.stanford.edu:/afs/.ir/class/bios201/workshop3 .
+scp -r <yourname>@rice.stanford.edu:/afs/.ir/class/bios201/workshop3 .
 ```

 Or on Windows:
 ```
-pscp -r <yourname>@corn.stanford.edu:/afs/.ir/class/bios201/workshop3 .
+pscp -r <yourname>@rice.stanford.edu:/afs/.ir/class/bios201/workshop3 .
 ```

 Now open RStudio.
 In case you want to rerun or modify your code, we recommend typing your code into